Seismic Compliance Frequently Asked Questions

 2. An earthquake that generated ground motion in excess of 0.30g.

 The ground motion estimates shall be based on actual instrumental recordings in the vicinity of the building.
 When such ground motion records are not available, ground motion estimates may be based on empirical or analytical techniques.
 All ground motion estimates shall reflect the site-specific soil conditions.
-4.2.0.2 Additional indicators.
-A detailed frame joint evaluation of the building shall be performed if any of the following apply:

 1. Significant structural damage is observed in one or more welded steel moment frame structures located within 1 km of the building on sites with similar, or more firm, soil properties;